clearlinux/clear-linux-documentation/source/ac-dpdk.rst

       # mkdir -p /mnt/huge $ mount -t hugetlbfs nodev /mnt/huge

-   If you would like to know more about this, read more at the `DPDK guide`_.
+   If you would like to know more about this, refer to the `DPDK guide`_.

 Setting a physical environment (Platforms A and B)
 ==================================================

-To achieve the model proposed in the introduction of this document, (:ref:`f1`), we need to connect the first Grantley’s NICs to the second Grantley’s NICs using the network cables (:ref:`f2`).
+To achieve the model proposed in the introduction of this topic, (:ref:`f1`), we need to connect the first Grantley’s NICs to the second Grantley’s NICs using the network cables (:ref:`f2`).